exaexa/hs19/u2/README.md

 ## Task 1

-Use either `parsec` or `megaparsec` and the pretty-printing library `pretty` to convert the (ugly) Slepýš code in a file specified by commandline argument.
+Use either `parsec` or `megaparsec` and the pretty-printing library `pretty` to convert the (ugly) Slepýš code in a file specified by commandline argument to equivalent prettified code, and print it on standard output.

 - Add spaces around all operators, parentheses (ideally only on the outside), function calls (i.e. do not add space between the function name and the